Piano-Walrus/duelCafeCardScripts/README.md

 **9. excavate_until=[TEXT]**
 > Starts from the top of the designated "source" pile, and looks for a card whose name contains "TEXT", then reveals that card as if it were searched from the "Search Deck Piles" menu

+## Conditions

 ## Placeholders
-In any given command string, pop-up message, or LP value string, the system will replace each of the following placeholders with their corresponding value as outlined below:
+In any given command string, pop-up message, custom property (explained below), or LP value string, the system will replace each of the following placeholders with their corresponding value as outlined below:

 **1. $trigger - Type: Integer**
 > Represents the index of the zone from which triggered card was triggered.